fwupd/fwupd/plugins/ccgx/README.md

 DMC devices need a specified trigger code to request the device to update the firmware and the trigger code depends on the devices.

+    0x0: Do not update
+    0x1: Update immediately
+    0x2: Update after port disconnected

 Since: 1.8.0

+### CcgxDmcCompositeVersion

+Set the parent composite version, as a 32 bit integer.

+Since: 1.8.11

 ## External Interface Access